kuwala-io/kuwala/README.md

 ### Jupyter environment & CLI

-Before the canvas is built, we have a Jupyter environment with convenience functions to work with the third-party data pipelines.
+Before the canvas is built out completely, we have a Jupyter environment with convenience functions to work with the third-party data pipelines.
 To easily run the data pipelines, you can use the CLI.

 #### Quickstart & Demo